esciencecenter-digital-skills/research-software-support/stories/_publication/slides-publication.md

 If your software is used as a dependency of another software/workflow then specific versions can be referenced

+Ideally, use "semantic versioning" in the form MAJOR.MINOR.PATCH (e.g. v2.1.5)

 ---

 <!-- .slide: data-state="standard" -->